-Information Regarding Potential Evaluation of Programs and Activities may conduct or support an evaluation of the programs and activities funded under this solicitation.
+Information Regarding Potential Evaluation of Programs and Activities

+The Department of Justice has prioritized the use of evidence-based programming and deems it critical to continue to build and expand the evidence informing criminal and juvenile justice programs to reach the highest level of rigor possible.
+Therefore, applicants should note that the Office of Justice Programs may conduct or support an evaluation of the programs and activities funded under this solicitation.
 Recipients and sub-recipients will be expected to cooperate with program-related assessments or evaluation efforts, including through the collection and provision of information or data requested by OJP (or its designee) for the assessment or evaluation of any activities and/or outcomes of those activities funded under this solicitation.
 The information or data requested may be in addition to any other financial or performance data already required under this program.